He went with them to Nazareth,

-and Jesus advanced in wisdom and age and favor before God and man.
+wisdom and favor before God and the people.

 From Luke 2:51-52

-On this second day of New Year 2019, I wonder if I’ll actually have success with my New Year’s resolutions.
-Our Christmas Tree will stand for only a few more days and I sense the ebb of the Christmas Spirit around me.
-The joy of the First Christmas faded just as quickly, perhaps more so.
-After all, Mary and Joseph had a baby in tow for the long trek home from Bethlehem.
-There, life would fall into some level of normalcy and they would be left on their own to raise God’s son, much as we are left on our own to do what we do.
-Of course, God watches over us all the while.
+With that in mind, I sense that the Christmas Spirit around me is slowing easing away.
+The joy of the first Christmas faded just as quickly.
+After all, poor Mary and Joseph had a baby in tow for the long trek home from Bethlehem.
+There, life would fall into some level of normalcy and they would be left on their own to raise Jesus, much as we are left on our own to do what we do.
+This means, of course, that God watches over us and remains with us all the while.

-Dear God, help us all to transform the mundane into the holy, one good deed at a time.
+Dear God, help us to transform our simple lives into holy lives, one good deed at a time.